-Our Crisis Management Team oversees and implements a comprehensive program assuring continued business operation in the event of a disaster.
+Our Crisis Management Team oversees and implements a comprehensive program intended to assure continued business operation in the event of a disaster.
 Various Crisis Management Team resources-such as an internal emergency hotline, crisis management plan, and procedural playbook-enable the team to effectively assess, manage, and contain a potential disruptive incident.
-Essential business could continue through the restoration of communications with employees, investors, tenants, vendors, and joint venture partners.
+We have worked to ensure that essential business could continue through the restoration of communications with employees, investors, tenants, vendors, and joint venture partners.